Laxatives are medicines that help your body pass faeces (poo). They are an essential part of treatment for long-lasting constipation and soiling.

-- Every day your child should have 1 soft-formed poo that is not painful to do.
+- Generally your child should have 1 soft-formed poo every day that is not painful or difficult to pass.

 - You need to take laxatives until your body can manage a daily soft poo without help.

 - Lactulose and macrogol are the most common and most effective medicines for children with constipation.

 - Children with hard or impacted poo sometimes need a bowel washout.